kennylam777/openspeedtest-http3/README.md

 ```

 ## Known Issues
-1. Upload test may not work in HTTP/3, same issue as in HTTP/2
-2. Some cloud service provider may throttle UDP traffic, resulting slow performance
+1. Some cloud service provider may throttle UDP traffic, resulting slow performance for HTTP/3.